 Note: The deleted index will no longer accept new incoming logs.
 The logs in the deleted index are no longer available for querying.
-After the retention period is reached, the index will no longer show up in the Index page.
+After all logs have aged out according to the applicable retention period, the index will no longer show up in the Index page.

 Index filters allow dynamic control over which logs flow into which indexes.
 For example, if you create a first index filtered on the